 1962 Luangwa Valley Game Reserve.

-My visit, with the African Safari Guide, to this area was inspired by the book ‘Wildlife in an African Territory’ by F. Frazer-Darling (Oxford University Press 1960).
+My visit to this area with the African Safari Guide was inspired by the book ‘Wildlife in an African Territory’ by F. Frazer-Darling (Oxford University Press 1960).

-Having satisfied the manager I was self contained, with a suitably equipped four wheel drive vehicle I was allowed free access to all the area.
+Having satisfied the manager I was self-contained, and with a suitably equipped four-wheel drive vehicle, I was allowed free access to the area.